zdravkov/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/tutorial-kendo-music-store/music-store-web/kendo-music-store-web-album-details.md

 position: 5
 ---

-# Display Album Details - Kendo Music Store
+# Display Album Details - Kendo UI Music Store

 When an Album is clicked from any page, the album details are shown in a popup window.
 This window gives the user the ability to change the quantity to order, and add the album to the cart.